tinytecher/Happy-Hammies/README.md

 - `/`: Home page.
 - `/about`: Learn more about the project and its purpose.
-- `/hamsters`: View a list of hamsters.
+- `/Adopt`: View a list of hamsters to adopt.
 - `/hamsters/:id`: View details of a specific hamster.
-- `/todo`: Manage your hamster-related to-do list.
+- `/contact`: View contact details.

 ## Setup from Scratch

-If you're interested in setting up a similar project from scratch, here's a step-by-step guide:
+If you're interested in setting up a similar project from scratch, here's a basic guide:

 1. **Initialize React Project:**